 I have seen some old blogs, and it has just become rather I would call it a weird trend to show off the income reports,

-but why only because they want to lure you with success stories, want you to follow them what they did to make money online, and then click on the affiliate links and make them more famous or richer?
+but why only because they want to lure you with success stories, want you to follow what they did to make money online, and then click on the affiliate links and make them more famous or richer?

 Content creation should be unique in your own way, not followed by how someone made a commission with affiliate programs or sponsored ads.
 So, Grow Up!
-Go to Work Create the Content.
+Go to Work and Create the Content.